navinsubramani/ai-controlled-dektop-garden/README.md

 4. UV Light is turned ON and OFF during a certain time period in a day using a Timer Switch
 5. PI runs a Python program (shared in this repo) to acquire the data from the sensor and control the relay.

+### Streaming the Plant Health data to Cloud
+1. Raspberry Pi runs a Python program that continuously reads the sensor values every 1 minute and then publishes the data to the service running on Heroku through REST endpoints.
+2. Similar to the Edge code in Raspberry Pi that publishes the data, the server Python code (web service using Quart) that receives the health data is also added to this repo.
+3. The Web service in Heroku saves the data to file once it receives the information.

+### Viewing the live data in the Dashboard
+1. The Web service on Heroku also services an endpoint using which clients can receive the health trend.
+2. Graphana server for dashboarding can be installed in any machine (cloud/client) and a dashboard can be built to view different sensor trends across time.

 ## Technology Used
 1. Front End: Grafana (for viewing the time-series sensor data)
 3. Backend: Python 3.11, Quart framework for service, hosted in Heroku